gearglow/ReptiliaWithATwist/The List.md

 Ginny blushed.
 "Um.
 Are you?
 No, I mean..."
 She shook her head.
 "Answer the question."

 Hermione thought for a while.
 "Well...
-I don't know.
 I've certainly never found any *wizards* all that attractive."

 "Oh really?"
 Ginny said.
 "What about Lockhart?
 I recall you being quite starry-eyed at Flourish & Blotts that year."